andrewlyden/PyLESA/README.md

 This tool was developed as part of a PhD, "Modelling and Design of Local Energy Systems Incorporating Heat Pumps, Thermal Storage, Future  Tariffs, and Model Predictive Control " by Andrew Lyden.

-PyLESA was written and tested using Python 2.7, and will be soon be converted to be used with Python 3.x
+PyLESA is compatible with Python 3.7.6.